 At Dothill, we firmly believe that every teacher is a teacher of SEND.
 We have a passionate and dedicated team who are committed to working together to make our school inclusive.
 We understand that everyone shares the responsibility to care for and educate our most vulnerable children and set high aspirations for all children.
 As a team we aim to help all our children become as independent as possible but equally providing them with opportunities for support to meet their individual needs.

-Our Special Educational Needs and Disability Co-ordinator is Mrs Alice Allen and she can be contacted on 01952 386870 or via the school email firstname.lastname@example.org
+Our Special Educational Needs and Disability Co-ordinator is Mr Matt Johnson who can be contacted on 01952 386870 or via the school email firstname.lastname@example.org

 SENDCo Learning Mentor SEND Governor

 The Local Offer has been updated with resources for children, young people, families and professionals.
 You will find the link below under 'local offer' please follow the link and you will find: Resources for learning and wellbeing for all children, including those with SEND, this page will be updated every time we find new resources.

 SEND Parent Carer News - February 2021

 Please follow this link to the SEND Parent/Carer News – February 2021.

 The newsletter contains updates and information for Parent/Carers on:

 - Minister Ford – Letter 14 January 2021